ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 Oh, where to start?...

-There are many, many improvements taht need to be made in order to make this a production ready ssolution.
+There are many, many improvements that need to be made in order to make this a production ready solution.
 Here are a few, just to get you started:

 Security